Seven-string guitar: Tuning

 The 7-string guitar of today is frequently tuned with a lower B on the added seventh string (B1–E2–A2–D3–G3–B3–E4).
 Modern metal bands such as Trivium (on The Crusade and Shogun), Dream Theater and Haken commonly use this tuning.

 Many jazz musicians tune in dropped A tuning (A1–E2–A2–D3–G3–B3–E4) for improved bass lines and easier power chords.
 Choro players usually tune the seventh string up a half-step, to C: C2-E2-A2-D3-G3-B3-E4.
 The common Russian guitar tunings given above are still in widespread use.
 And players who prefer an added treble string (instead of an added bass string) usually tune: E2–A2–D3–G3–B3–E4–A4.

-Uses

-Seven-string guitars are used in a variety of musical styles including classical, jazz, rock, progressive rock, and heavy metal.
-The seven-string works well in a band setting, as its lowest note, B1 lines up well with the B0 commonly used for the lowest note of a 5+ string bass.
-Both the guitar and bass could drop tune as well using a lowest note of A1 and A0 respectively (with the bass this extends the range to the lowest note on a standard piano).

-The guitar is main contributor to giving the nu metal band Korn its “signature sound”.

-There's also the 14-string guitar, which can be thought of as either a 12-string guitar w/ a Low B octave course added to it, or as a seven-string guitar with seven pairs of strings giving it a really nice shimmer.